Micpri/micpri.github.io/_posts/2021-08-06-Webscrape_Metjobs.md

 Firstly, it became clear that as job postings increased over time, so would the incidences of certain words.
 In fact, this is essentially true for all key words that were searched.
 In these next plots, the left panel shows the absolute number of words per month.
 The right panel shows the number of words per month normalized to the total number of posts that month to tease out the trend.

 You will see a linear trend fitted to all data.
-This of course is not always applicable
+This of course is not always applicable.

 Firstly just to check is the list working better for PhDs or post-docs?
 Looks to me like there are more PhD adverts in absolute terms but the trend favours postdocs.
 Interestingly post vs postdoc gives very different results indicating specificity in this instance was useful.